top of page

 “ I just want to really know myself, you know” he says. “ Be one with it, and feel complete and whole.”

-To rewrite a singular story with Narrative theory, a person must accept the possibility of many selves, and many worlds in which they inhabit.
-This is particularly difficult because to give up one’s reality, however painful, is the accept uncertainty.
+I fall back into empathy, of course.
+Rewriting the story is particularly difficult because to give up one’s perceived reality, however painful, is the accept uncertainty.
 Most everyone I know is averse to uncertainty.
-The next stop would be to ask “What world is this?
+What a dreadful anxiety it is to ask, “What world is this?
 What is there to do in it, and which self is to do it?”
+Without the compass of action; to seek the actualized self, he drifts in the void of unanswerable questions.
+This is deconstruction.

-17 views0 comments
+26 views0 comments

 Recent Posts